laksmisetiawati/nodejs-crud-with-mysql/README.md

 app.set('views', __dirname + '/public/views');
 ```
 It will setting up the templating view engine.
-Then, lets create folder app.
-We will use it to storage application files, such as controllers, models, and router.js.
-Create router.js in this folder and add below code:
+Then, lets create folder routers.
+We will use it to storage all routers.
+Create index.js in this folder as main router and add below code:
 ```js
 var express = require('express');
 var path = require('path');